NeonTowel/cloud-vm-autoshutdown/README.md

-# GCE VM Auto Shutdown
+# Cloud VM Auto Shutdown

-This project contains scripts for automatically shutting down Google Cloud Engine (GCE) virtual machines when they are idle.
+This project contains scripts for automatically shutting down virtual machines when they are idle.
+Supported clouds are `GCP` and `Azure`.
 The functionality is implemented in both `Go` and `Bash`.

 ## Table of Contents
 - [Overview](#overview)